TIPS AND TRICKS for our SEABEES!

 Back to Top

-Updated March 3, 2024 (Added Franklin Prop Jack, Added "Make your own TW donus and shims", Added note about window strip tool, Added towbars, Added Tail Wheel Squeezer, Added Paddle/Boathook)
+Updated March 6, 2024 (Added New Tow Bar, Added Franklin Prop Jack, Added "Make your own TW donus and shims", Added note about window strip tool, Added towbars, Added Tail Wheel Squeezer)